FAQs & Resources for Test Prep

 -

-The ACT is a linear test with four sections: English, Math, Reading, and Science.
-It is faster-paced, entirely multiple-choice, and includes an optional Writing section.
-The ACT emphasizes direct problem-solving with stricter time constraints.
+The ACT is a linear test with three sections: English, Math, and Reading.
+It is faster-paced, entirely multiple-choice, and includes optional Science and Writing sections.

 Want a side-by-side comparison?
 View a detailed infographic here.